joshuamanasye/LittleFarmer.github.io/README.md

 ### Description
-An new project I just started: a horror platformer game.
+A new project I just started: a horror platformer game.
+I created this project to challenge myself to learn more about web and game development.
 ### Link
 https://joshuamanasye.github.io/LittleFarmer.github.io/
 ### Menu